siscia/open-source/readme.md

-This document aim to be a syntetization of the paper:
+This document aim to be a summary of the paper:

 ['Barriers faced by newcomers to open source projects: a systematic review'][paper]

-Hopefully it will be helpful to open source maintainers.

 # Barriers
 - Social Interaction